-By the time your done reading this you should have a basic understanding of SEO, mined some invaluable SEO tips and be informed enough to decide if it’s the right next step for your business marketing.
+By the time you’re done reading this, you should have a basic understanding of SEO, mined some invaluable SEO tips, and be informed enough to decide if it’s the right next step for your business marketing.
 This is the framework and the basic checklist we employ to help companies grow their business through SEO tactics.

-Before you SEO, know your business goals and corresponding marketing goals.
+1. Before you SEO, clarify your business goals

 It’s tempting to go heads down and start plowing through a big website SEO checklist (we’ve got one).
-Before you start crushing that list, it is absolutely critical that you take a good look at your current stage of your business and the corresponding marketing strategies that you think will get you to the next level.
+But before you start crushing that list, it is absolutely critical that you take a good look at the current stage of your business and the corresponding marketing strategies that you think will get you to the next level.
 Does your business need more top of the funnel traffic to capture leads, brand awareness, ready to buy clients, etc.?

 Once you’re crystal clear on those marketing goals that serve your business goals, then you can start to identify the small business SEO tactics that push you toward those goals.
 This helps you avoid the pitfall of accomplishing goals that you as a business owner don’t need or value.

-The best SEO professionals tie a set of SEO tactics to the marketing and business goals.
+The best SEO professionals tie a set of SEO tactics to their marketing and business goals.

 SEO can do things like: